-The property forms part of a mixed residential and commercial area on the outskirts of the town of Wick.
+The property forms part of an established residential area in the coastal town of Wick.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
-A range of typical local amenities can be found within the town.
+A range of typical local amenities can be found nearby.